Menu

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some thoughts on basketball video games chasing trends in gaming, rather than doing their own thing.
+This week, I’m tipping things off with some thoughts on why I find it distasteful when video game companies join in with memes and jokes, especially about themselves.

 Read More »